VA-ibh-AV/mcp-docs/readme.md

 - Returns top-k matching document chunks with metadata
 - Provides semantic search over the indexed documentation

-The server uses FastMCP and runs in SSE (Server-Sent Events) mode for compatibility with MCP clients.
+The server uses FastMCP and runs in SSE (Server-Sent Events) mode for compatibility with MCP clients like VS Code's MCP extension.

 ## Development